Denperidge-Redpencil/Matrix-Bot-Starter/README.md

 ### Flowcharts don't render text unless specific settings are set
 See the issue [here](https://github.com/mermaid-js/mermaid-cli/issues/112).

 ### USERNAME -> LOGINNAME
 It seems weird to use this synonym for username while matrix tends to go for "username".
 Well, it turns out there is an environment variable on Windows called %USERNAME%, thus giving errors when this was run on Windows.
 Loginname it is!

+#### Why remove the old images instead of replacing them?
+Oh don't think I didn't try (see the replace-diagrams branch)!
+It's either not possible in Matrix, or I goofed something.

 ## License
 This project is licensed under the [MIT License](LICENSE).